Boukherouk-Mohamed/BlogApp/README.md

   - Edit an existing blog post
   - Delete a blog post
   - View details of a specific blog post, including the author and creation date
+- Pagination for the list of blog posts
+- Search functionality to allow users to search for blog posts by title or content
+- A rich text editor for creating and editing blog post content
 - Responsive UI built with Tailwind CSS and DaisyUI

 ### Prerequisites